cognitive-catalyst/cognitive-catalyst/NewProjectsIBM.md

 We'll keep your project in a private repository until both (1) Catalyst is released to the public and (2) your project is approved by the OSSC.
 We will try to get projects in Catalyst before release approved by the OSSC so they all will go live at once.

 If your project gets in after we submit the OSSC proposal, you will have to wait until the OSSC approves it in order to make the repository public.
+Once we have a fast track set up with the OSSC, we will update this document.

 ##Getting your project in Catalyst
 1. [Create an issue](https://github.com/watson-catalyst/watson-catalyst/issues) to have your project added.
 Be sure to provide a link to your repository!
-2. We will review your project and evaluate it using the Community Standards.
+2. We will review your project and evaluate it using the [Community Standards](CommunityStandards.md).
 The `moderators` will give you feedback by commenting on your issue.
+If you have questions, feel free to ask them in a comment or an email to [wabeason@us.ibm.com](mailto:wabeason@us.ibm.com).
 3. Once we've agreed to move forward, we'll add your project by including it as a submodule in the Catalyst repository.

 ##Committing Rules